 All Meetings are from 6:30 p.m. - 7:30 p.m. at the Hamilton County 4-H Fairgrounds

-Mini 4-H’ers enrolled in Clogging or Horse and Pony have workshops outside of the Mini 4-H Club meetings.
+*Mini 4-H’ers enrolled in Clogging, Horse and Pony, or Llama have additional workshops outside of the Mini 4-H Club meetings.

 What is the Difference Between Mini 4-H and Older 4-H Members?